Sir John Boys House

 History, tourist information, and nearby accommodation

-The association of this building with Sir John Boys has been called into question by a recent archeological survey., which found an apparent construction date of 1617, five years after Boys's death.
+The association of this building with Sir John Boys has been called into question by a recent archaeological survey, which found an apparent construction date of 1617, five years after Boys' death.

 About Sir John Boys House

 Address: 28 Palace Street, Canterbury, Kent, England, CT1 2DZ

 Location: At the far end of Palace Street from the city centre.
 Very easy stroll from the High Street.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 8 Palace Street - 0.1 miles (Historic Building)